Introducing the first non-blood malaria test

-The test process is simple: the user dips the UMT strip in a container in which a urine sample has been collected, lets it stand for 25 minutes and reads the result.
-Two lines across the strip indicate malaria, one line indicates fever but no malaria.
+The testing process is simple: the user dips the UMT strip in a container in which a urine sample has been collected, lets it stand for 25 minutes and reads the result.
+Two lines across the strip indicate malaria, while one line indicates no malaria.
 Although the test sometimes gives a false negative or false positive result, its overall accuracy exceeds the World Health Organisation standard of 75%, putting it on par with the commercially available blood-based rapid test kits commonly used in low-resource settings.
 The UMT is also particularly good at detecting malaria in children under 5, who are at greatest risk of dying from the disease without timely treatment.

 During its collaboration with the Swiss Re Foundation, Fyodor accomplished the following objectives in Nigeria: